 I do not dare get into all the details of the miracle of childbirth, and how many women and couples have suffered through miscarriages or one failed attempt after another to have a baby; I dare not mention the millions of young women who do get pregnant when they don't want to.
 I do not dare get into that with my 11 year old son.
 I keep the conversation as simple as possible.
 I am certain that I am failing in my explanation.
 I am worried as hell that I'm putting images in his head that he will obsess over.
 I am worried that he will be thinking about periods and pregnancy instead of remembering how to run the motion offense or know his position on defense.
-I envision a boy standing in the low-post, rebounds bouncing off his head as he scans the crowd for young women who might at that very moment be having their period.
+In about twenty minutes he's going to be standing on a basketball court and I envision him standing in the low-post, rebounds bouncing off his head as he scans the crowd for young women who might, at that very moment, be having their period.
 Because he would.
 He would wonder what that looks like and how to identify it.

 "Dad, how do babies get made?"

 "Oh, look!
 We're here!"

 Middle school years are hell.
 And 7th grade is the middle year of the hell years.
 7th grade is the middle child year of three hellish children.